a-god-of-death/i_don-t_know/README.md

 # Simple data analysis
 ## including 3 files
-use python to analyze data
+1.use python to analyze data

-data from network
+2.data from network